Course Outline

 Requirements

-• Fundamentals of networking and the internet
+• Fundamentals of network and internet operations

 Audience

-• Information technology professionals for government
+• IT professionals for government agencies and departments

 7 Hours